 - MSR Fuel Cannister – I only use the stove for dinner, so that fuel will last me two weeks.

 - Snow Peak 900 Titanium Pot – I’ve used this small, lightweight pot for as long as I can remember.

 - BIC Lighters (2) – Even in cold temperatures, I’ve not had these fail.

 - Purel – This is even better than a water filter.
 I think most sickness is from unclean hands.

 - Dental Floss – Also used to repair shoes and gear.

 - Chapstick – Mostly used out west.

 - Earplugs – ALWAYS.
-Had to block out a shelter party on this hike.
+I had to block out a shelter party on this hike.

 - Hairbrush – Foldable with a small mirror on the handle

 - Kula cloth – More expensive than a bandanna, but less odor and cleaner (See Review).